 The second-largest culprit for creating households waste is the bathroom.
 Between toothpaste containers, disposable razors and beauty and grooming products, your trash can fill up quickly.
 Instead of plastic and single-use products, look for brands with sustainable packaging that sell in bulk (less packaging) or have a refill program.
 This is a simple way to save a lot of money.

 Think how many disposable razors you buy in one year.
 Swap this with a reusable razor from Leaf Shave that has a lifetime warranty.
 You’ll then only have to replace the razor blades.
 David’s is a green toothpaste brand with a recyclable metal tube and Georganics makes a variety of sustainable oral care products, including bamboo toothbrushes and mouthwash tablets with refills.

 Deodorant, skin care, hair care?
 Opt for personal care products that have natural ingredients, recyclable packing or are reusable.
 Support brands that have a mission to care for the planet like Weleda, which makes plant-rich skincare products, Meow Meow Tweet, a small-batch vegan skin care company, and Attitude, where their natural products are EWG Verified.
 LastSwab makes reusable cotton swabs (you just wash with soap and water after using), while By Human+kind features a refillable packaging program for everything from shampoo to hand soap.

 When thinking eco-friendly products, you may not necessarily think about things like a greener shower curtain or toilet paper, but there are greener options available.
 Coyuchi makes items like organic cotton shower curtains (no plastic liners needed) and bathroom towels made with practices that limit harm to the environment.
 Did you know that global toilet paper production consumes 27,000 trees daily?
-Save the trees and use toilet paper made from bamboo or skip toilet paper and go the European route by attaching a bidet toilet seat.
+Save the trees and use toilet paper made from bamboo or skip toilet paper and go the European route by attaching a bidet to your toilet.